Time-Varying Formation Tracking Control of Wheeled Mobile Robots With Region Constraint: A Generalized Udwadia-Kalaba Framework: Generalized Udwadia-Kalaba formulation

 Alternatively, the acceleration of the constrained mechanical system is denoted as $\ddot{q}=a+a^{c,e}$, where

 is the additional acceleration resulted from \eqref{e3}.

 In the GUK formulation, the control objectives are transformed to be equality constraints, thus the equality constraint force becomes the control force.
-The control force $F^{c,e}$ is determined by the motion constraints, so the initial states of the robots should satisfy the constraint \eqref{e3}.
-However, this may not be satisfied in practical applications.
-In order to solve this problem, a modified method is proposed in \cite{baumgarte1972stabilization}, so that the equality constraints \eqref{e3} can be rewritten as
+Since $F^{c,e}$ is dictated by the imposed motion constraints, the robots’ initial conditions are required to satisfy \eqref{e3}.
+In practice, however, this requirement may not hold.
+To address this issue, the stabilization approach in \cite{baumgarte1972stabilization} is adopted, under which the equality constraint \eqref{e3} can be reformulated as

 where $\alpha >0,\beta >0$.
 It is noted that ${\Psi}=\bm{0}$ is the asymptotically stable equilibrium point of system \eqref{e6}.